rugo/pyneat/README.md

 # PyNEAT
-A small experiment where HyperNEat is used to create a neuronal network to play Super Mario Bros.
+A small experiment where HyperNeat is used to create a neuronal network to play Super Mario Bros.

 ## How it works